hotNipi/node-red-contrib-ui-state-trail/README.md

 If you want to use the widget to show historical data, you need to pass in every state together with its timestamp.
 <code>msg.payload = {state:true,timestamp:1579362774639}</code>

+Historical data can be also feed in within an array
+<code>msg.payload = [{state:true,timestamp:1579362774639},{state:false,timestamp:1579362795665},{state:true,timestamp:1579362895432}]</code>

+Note, that feeding data in array will clear previous set of data!

 To clear the data, send an empty array <code>msg.payload = []</code>

 ### Output